The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/10-sessions-and-login.md

 This means that any time in the future that the user visits the page, or if they refresh, the user will have to login again.

-## The Solution: Sessions and Cookies
+## The Solution: Session Cookies

 Go to GitHub.com.
 Do you need to log in to your account or are you already logged in?
 If you were already logged in, that means that you have a **session cookie** stored in your browser.

 **Session cookies** are small files containing a unique identifier (e.g. a user ID) given to a client (the browser) by a server.
-When a user returns to the website, the client (the browser) automatically sends the session cookie back to the server showing that they've already been authenticated:
+As long as the cookie is stored in the browser, it will be automatically sent to the server on all future requests.

+Remember, HTTP is stateless and the server doesn't keep track of who is logged in.
+However, **if we only give cookies to users who have logged in**, our server can immediately authenticate them when they send future requests.

+This enables a few really useful security features:
+1. We can add authorization gates to specific endpoints (only logged-in users can see X)
+2. We can require ownership authorization to modify resources (in order to modify X, you must be logged-in AND be the owner of X)
+3. We can let users skip logging in if they logged-in within the session expiration time

 ![The cookie is generated when a user logs in and is sent with every subsequent request.](./img/10-sessions-login/cookies-diagram.png)

-This means that we don't have to write any frontend code to continue sending our login credentials to the server with ever request. **The cookie is sent automatically by the browser** with every request to the same domain.
+Remember, we don't have to write any frontend code to continue sending our login credentials to the server with every request: **the cookie is sent automatically by the browser** with every request to the same domain.

 ## Setting Up `cookie-session`